radekszostak/RiverSemanticSegmentation/README.md

 # RiverSemanticSegmentation

-## Informacje ogólne
+## Overview

-Repozytorium zawiera program pozwalający na trening modeli opartych na konwolucyjnych sieciach neuronowych służacych do segmentacji obszarów rzecznych na zdjęciach satelitarnych skomponowanych z pasm widzialnych RGB.
+The repository contains a code that allows training models based on convolutional neural networks for segmenting river areas in satellite images composed of RGB visible bands.

-## Rezultaty
+## Results
-Autorska implementacja modelu vgg_unet uzyskała wynik IoU=0.90174.
-Poniżej przedstwaiono przykładowe dane (kolumny odpowiednio: wejście, wzorowe wyjście, wyjście modelu).
+The author's implementation of the vgg_unet model scored IoU=0.90174.
+Below is a sample data (columns: input, model output, model output, respectively).

 ![results.png](https://i.postimg.cc/Hk06sPNr/results.png)

-## Użyte narzędzia
+## Tools used
-- PyTorch - framework ML
+- PyTorch - ML framework
-- OpenCV - biblioteka do przetwarzania obrazów
+- OpenCV - a library for image processing
-- NumPy - biblioteka do operacji na macierzach
+- NumPy - a library for matrix operations
-- neptune - narzędzie logujące
+- neptune - logging tool
+-
 ## Dataset

-Dataset do pobrania z oddzielnego repozytorium: https://github.com/shocik/sentinel-river-segmentation-dataset
+Dataset available for download from a separate repository: https://github.com/shocik/sentinel-river-segmentation-dataset

-## Uruchomienie
+## Running the solution
-Uruchomienie kodu na własnym komputerze wymaga wykonania następujących kroków przygotowujących:
+Running the code on your own computer requires the following preparatory steps:

-1. Wprowadzenie danych neptune w pliku [config.cfg](config.cfg).
+1. Neptune configuration in file [config.cfg](config.cfg).
-2. Modyfikacja ścieżki do folderu roboczego w pliku [train.ipynb](train.ipynb):
+2. Modify the path to the working directory in the file [train.ipynb](train.ipynb):
     ```Python
     #set workdir
     os.chdir("/content/drive/MyDrive/RiverSemanticSegmentation/")
     ```
-3. Modyfikacja ścieżki do zbioru danych w pliku [train.ipynb](train.ipynb):
+3. Modifying the path to a dataset in a file [train.ipynb](train.ipynb):
     ```Python
     #dataset configuration
     dataset_dir = os.path.normpath("/content/drive/MyDrive/SemanticSegmentationV2/dataset/")